dcos/dcos-e2e/docs/source/aws-backend.rst

 AWS Regions
 -----------

-When launching a cluster with Amazon Web Services there are a number of different regions to choose from where the cluster is launched.
+When launching a cluster with Amazon Web Services there are a number of different regions to choose from where the cluster is launched using :paramref:`~dcos_e2e.backends.AWS.aws_region`.
 It is recommended to use ``us-west-1`` or ``us-west-2`` to keep the cost low.

 See the `AWS Regions and Availability Zones`_ for available regions.